ostinelli/syn/README.md

 Called when a process in a group exits.
 It will be called only on the node where the process was running.
 If a process was part of _n_ groups, this callback will be called _n_ times (1 per joined group).

 #### `resolve_registry_conflict/3`
-In case of net splits, a specific Name might get registered simultaneously on two different nodes.
+In case of net splits or race conditions, a specific Name might get registered simultaneously on two different nodes.
 In this case, the cluster experiences a registry naming conflict.

 When this happens, Syn will resolve this Process Registry conflict by choosing a single process.
 By default, Syn keeps track of the time a registration takes place with [`erlang:system_time/0`](http://erlang.org/doc/man/erlang.html#system_time-0), compares values between conflicting processes and:

-  * Keeps the one with the higher value (so the process that was registered more recently).
+  * Keeps the one with the higher value (the process that was registered more recently).
   * Kills the other process by sending a `kill` signal with `exit(Pid, {syn_resolve_kill, Name, Meta})`.

 This is a very simple mechanism that can be imprecise, as system clocks are not perfectly aligned in a cluster.
-If something more elaborate is desired (such as vector clocks), or if you do not want the discarded process to be killed (i.e. to perform a graceful shutdown), please consider storing data into the `Meta` field and use it to resolve conflicts in a custom event handler, by implementing this `resolve_registry_conflict/3` callback.
+If something more elaborate is desired (such as vector clocks), or if you do not want the discarded process to be killed (i.e. to perform a graceful shutdown), you MAY specify a custom handler that implements this `resolve_registry_conflict/3` callback.
+To this effect, you may also store additional data to resolve conflicts in the `Meta` field, since it will be passed into the callback for both of the conflicting processes.

 If implemented, this method MUST return the `pid()` of the process that you wish to keep.
 The other process will be _not_ be killed, so you will have to decide what to do with it.